andreykobal/polygon-ai-nft-avatars-minter/ai-nft-implementation/README.md

 ### AISFT.sol

-The `AISFT.sol` contract handles the 1155 semi-fungible token (SFT) diamonds in Interactive AI NFT Avatars.
+The `AISFT.sol` contract handles the 1155 semi-fungible token (SFT) diamonds in Interactive AINFT Avatars.
 Players can collect these diamonds and use them to claim rewards.

 Important code snippets from `AISFT.sol`: